 No Instagram nor Twitter accounts for Minassian have surfaced as of yet.

 He did have a Steam gaming account that has not been active since 2010.
 Minassian would have been under 18 the last time the account was updated.
 The bio of that account, “Xboxlightside,” reads in part:

 “I love the Halo games.
-My favorite game is Halo 3 because it has matchmaking.
-My next favorite is ODST because firefight is awesome!
+My favourite game is Halo 3 because it has matchmaking.
+My next favourite is ODST because Firefight is awesome!
 Halo Wars has matchmaking but I'm better at FPSs than RTSs.
 Halo 2 is a nice game even though Xbox Live Original has been discontinued.
 Good thing I downloaded all the maps!
 I also like Halo: CE because it is an EPIC classic.
 I also can't wait for the release of Halo: Reach on September 14!”